EngSciMath-team/splashpage-static/README.md

 ## Static Webpage for EngSciMath Splash page

-Check in admin group for current hosting configurations
+Check in admin channel for current hosting configurations